Carlo Cudicini: Early career

-Cudicini made only two appearances for Milan (1992–95) in the Champions League, one in the Coppa Italia and none in Serie A during that period in the club's history.
+Cudicini made only two appearances for AC Milan (1992–95) in the Champions League, one in the Coppa Italia and none in Serie A during that period in the club's history.
 He featured on the bench in the 1993 Champions League final against Marseille.
 He was loaned to Como for a season in 1993–94, and was subsequently transferred to Prato in 1995, and then to Lazio in 1996 where he suffered a serious wrist injury, and consequently only made one senior appearance.
 He then moved to Castel di Sangro in 1997, where his injury problems persisted.
-However, he was recommended to the Chelsea manager Gianluca Vialli by his friend, the Lazio goalkeeper Luca Marchegiani, and was sold to Chelsea for a fee of £300,000 in 1999.